steadylearner/prop-passer/README.md

   />
 ```

-When you use `share(<P />)`, You use external 70 bytes.
+When you use `share(<P />)` instead of manually writing object, You use external 70 bytes with React API.

-Normally you won't need to care for it.
-Because prop-passer reduce byte size in the end result
-by removing duplicate props
+Normall,y You won't need to care for it because prop-passer reduce byte size in the end result by removing duplicate props.

 ___